Last 12 months

 Please contact your doctor and get them to send a new prescription to your nearest pharmacy.
 If you do not have a local pharmacy, we can to accept digital prescriptions and faxed prescriptions from your doctor.
 Once received, we can send out your medications via Australia post.

-What if you don't have a prescription or cannot contact your doctor.
+What if you don't have a prescription and you cannot contact your doctor.

 There are 2 options